guroteske/al-guides/Equipment Guide.md

 [![Suisei](/resources/suisei%20gr_b.png)]()
 [![Firefly](/resources/firefly%20gr_b.png)]()

  - Bomb damage does not scale linearly with payload weight, and larger bombs only provide a small increase in damage.
 As such, quantity of bombs is generally preferred to quality of bombs.
+Additionally, the damage stat shown in-game for any given dive bomber is a meaningless, arbitrary number that is in no way related to the bomber's actual performance.
  - **[SB2C Helldiver]()** has the strongest bomb loadout of any dive bomber by a wide margin, but is also the slowest.
 Strongest dive bomber for general use, especially on carriers with strong dive bombers.
  - **[Ju-87c 'Stuka']()** is the only other bomber that can compete with the Helldiver in terms of raw damage potential.
 It reloads slightly faster, but its 100lb bombs have a small blast radius, which can cut into overall reliability.
  - **[D4Y Suisei]()** has a relatively weak payload, but is the fastest true dive bomber.
 It has niche use in reload tuning and can be a strong choice on carriers with weak dive bombers, or in situations where a stronger dive bomber would overkill enemies.